theztefan/ghas-metrics-report/README.md

 - `org` - The name of the organization to generate the report for.
 This is a required field.
 - `features` - A comma separated list of features to generate the report for.
 This is a required field.
 The supported values are: `dependabot`, `code-scanning` and `secret-scanning`.
 - `frequency` - Used to calculate the `Fixed alerts in the past X days`.
 Possible values are `daily`, `weekly`, `monthly`.
 - `ouput-format` - The format of the report.
 A comma separated list of values for the output format.
-Supported currentl: `json` and `pdf`.
+Supported currently: `json`, `pdf`, `issues`, `github-output`.
 Default is `json, pdf`.

+_⚠️ Warning ⚠️: `issues` output is inteded to be used only on single `Repository` scope.
+It will most probablly hit API rate limits when used on `Organization` level._

 ### Output

 The action will output:

 - The report in JSON format in `report-json` variable.
 You can use `${{ steps.generate-report.outputs.report-json }}` in subsequent jobs to process the report.
+- The report in PDF format will generate a PDF file.
+- THe `issues` output will create Issues for each new open alert in the given `frequency` to the repository.
 - Summarized report as an Action run Summary.
 - It is also generate the report in the defined `output-format` as an artifact.
 You can upload these using `actions/upload-artifact@v3` as shown in the example workflow.